Mitek-Systems/MiSnap-iOS/Docs/Guides/MiSnapVoiceCapture/customization_guide.md

 ```

 # UX Parameters
-Create a configuration (if it doesn't exist) and chain `.withCustomUxParameters`.
+Create a template configuration (if it doesn't exist) and chain `.withCustomUxParameters`.
 Refer to a snippet below.

 ```Swift
 let template = MiSnapVoiceCaptureConfiguration(for: .enrollment)